trish51/tab-summarizer/README.md

 # Tab Summarizer

-A browser extension that uses AI to summarize any webpage in 3 concise bullet points.
+A browser extension that uses AI to summarize almost any webpage into 3 bullet points.
 Works on Chrome, Edge, and Opera GX.

 <img src="screenshot.png" alt="Tab Summarizer Screenshot" width="350"/>